Jlebours/PDL_1920_groupe-7/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management to get all dependencies of this project.
 * for installing and testing we are inviting you to click on, this below link [Install.md](https://github.com/manuc352/PDL_1920_groupe-7/blob/master/INSTALL.md)
-* you will see A step by step series of examples that tell you how to install  and test this,after that you can run the project for testing and extracting csv files from wikipedia pages which are available in the directory inputdat--> wikiurls.txt.
+* you will see A step by step series of examples that tell you how to install and test this, after that you can run the project for testing and extracting csv files from wikipedia pages which are available in the directory inputdat--> wikiurls.txt.